Jammy2211/PyAutoLens/docs/advanced/database.rst

 --------

-The default behaviour of **PyAutoLens** is for model-fitting results to be output to hard-disc in folders, which are straight forward to navigate and manually check the lens modeling results.
+The default behaviour of **PyAutoLens** is for model-fitting results to be output to hard-disc in folders, which are straight forward to navigate and manually check the  modeling results.
 For small samples of lenses this is sufficient, however many users have a need to perform many model fits to large lens datasets, making the manual inspection of results time consuming.